bentoml/Yatai/docs/source/installation/yatai.rst

       --set s3.secretKey=$S3_SECRET_KEY \
       --devel

-.. note:: The `--devel` option is needed until yatai-deployment 1.0.0 is released.
+.. note:: The `--devel` option is needed until yatai 1.0.0 is released.
 Without the option, helm will not be able to find the latest version of yatai.

 2. Verify the Yatai installation
 """"""""""""""""""""""""""""""""